See what questions

 Feelings of sadness are also a normal part of the grieving process experienced when a person losses something or someone very important to him or her.
 For example, nearly everyone will normally experience some level of sadness after losing a loved one.
 Even very intense feelings of despair can be considered normal if they do not linger past a few days.
 Although there may always be a residual sadness when thinking of the deceased person, feelings normally diminish to a point that the bereaved person is able to continue on and function effectively in their lives.
 For other people, the death of a loved may be one precipitating factor in the development of depression or in exacerbation (worsening) of the condition, in which the feelings of despair and sadness do not go away.

 Depression: Everyone gets the blues now and then.
 Itís part of life.
-But when there is little joy or pleasure after visiting with...
+But when there is little joy or pleasure after...
 (Source: excerpt from Depression: NWHIC)

 Search to find out more about Anxiety disorder NOS: